 6. Slugger 915

 Probably should have made this list: Slugger 915 Prime drop 5, DeMarini Overlord FT drop 9.
 Why they didn’t make a list is a mystery, but it’s a top 5 list, and we had to make it shorter.
 These bats rock in the big barrel market.

 What is the difference between a Senior League bat and a Big Barrel Bat?

 There is significant confusion in the industry surrounding the terms ‘big barrel’ and ‘senior league’.
 Each vendor often uses them interchangeably.
 Technically, a 2 5/8 bat that is NOT a drop 3 is considered a Senior Barrel bat.
 Big Barrel bats are 2 3/4 sized bats.
 But, don’t expect the vast majority of vendors and manufacturers to make the distinction.

 Junior Big Barrel bats are 2 3/4 inch baseball bats meant for smaller players.
 They often come in a max size of 26 or 27 inches and have considerable drop weights.
 These bats are usually not rated for pitch speeds over 45 miles per hour.

-We cover the 10 year old question exclusivley in a best bat for 10 year old article.
+We cover the 10-year-old question exclusively in the best bat for 10-year-old article.